.NET 4.5 Baby Steps, Part 7: Regular Expression Timeouts

-Other posts in this series can be found on the Series Index Page
+Other posts in this series can be found on the Series Index Page. # Introduction

-While the regular expression passing in .NET is damn fast, there are times where it can take too long for your needs.
-Until now there hasn’t been much you can do but wait.
-In .NET 4.5 we get the ability to timeout regular expressions if they took too long.
+While regular expression matching in .NET is quite fast, there are times when it may take too long for your needs.
+Until now, you had little choice but to wait.
+In .NET 4.5, you gain the ability to enforce a timeout on regular expressions if they run too long.

 Problem